10. S3 classes#

 ## [1] "closure"

-The number of admissible types is small[4], but they open the world of endless possibilities[5].
-We will learn that they provide a basis for more complex data structures.
+The number of admissible types is small[3], but they open the world of endless possibilities[4].
+They provide a basis for more complex data structures.
 This is thanks to the fact that they can be equipped with arbitrary attributes (Section 4.4).

-Most compound types constructed using the mechanisms discussed in this chapter[6] only pretend they are something different from what they actually are.
-Still, they do their job very well most of the time.
-By knowing what is under their hood, we will demystify them and become able to manipulate their state outside of the prescribed use cases.
+Most compound types constructed using the mechanisms discussed in this chapter only pretend they are something different from what they actually are.
+Still, they often do their job very well.
+By looking under their bonnet, we will be able to manipulate their state outside of the prescribed use cases.

 Important